-We all experience "morning madness" — whether it's a time crunch, picky eaters or kids without morning appetites, many things can make for a stressful morning.
+We’ve all experienced "morning madness" — whether it's a busy commute or working with picky eaters, many things can make for a stressful morning.
 Breakfast, however, is really an important meal!

 Research shows that breaking an overnight fast with a balanced meal can make a significant difference in overall health and well-being, in particular for children and teens.
 Eating a smart breakfast can help improve behavior and school performance.